Norway Country Summary

 Compliance with FATF Recommendations

-The latest follow-up to the Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Norway was undertaken in 2019.
-According to that Evaluation, Norway was deemed Compliant for 19 and Largely Compliant for 16 of the FATF 40 Recommendations.
-It was deemed Highly effective for 0 and Substantially Effective for 5 of the Effectiveness & Technical Compliance ratings.
+The latest follow-up to the Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Norway was published in 2023.
+According to that Evaluation, Norway was deemed Compliant for 19 and Largely Compliant for 18 of the FATF 40 Recommendations.
+It remains Highly effective for 0 and Substantially Effective for 5 of the Effectiveness & Technical Compliance ratings.

 Sanctions